This project will expand parking and pedestrian access to Lancaster Station to accommodate growing ridership and improve

 Phase 2 will construct a pedestrian bridge over the Northside Industrial tracks, connecting the new parking lot to the station’s existing passenger bridge.
 Upon completion of Phase 2, buses will no longer stop at the Keller Avenue Parking Lot.
 After the pedestrian bridge is in place and the bus pick-up/drop-off is removed, the lot will have approximately 250 parking spaces.

 Design of Phase 1, the parking lot and Pedestrian Accessible Route, was 30 percent complete by June 2020.
 Construction is expected to begin in Spring 2021.

-Design of the Phase 2 pedestrian bridge is anticipated to begin in Fall 2020.
+Design of the Phase 2 pedestrian bridge began in September 2020.

 PennDOT is leading the project with additional funding by the Federal Transit Administration.